 Flexible + Practical

-The big advantage of wearing a modular helmet is how versatile and practical they can be when compared to a full-face helmet in particular.
+The big advantage of wearing a modular helmet is how versatile and practical they can be.
+Especially when compared to a full-face helmet.

-I also find it easier to take my helmet off in general when I take it off with the chin bar up.
+I also find it easier to take my helmet off when I take it off with the chin bar up.

 Modular helmets are also sometimes a bit more accommodating for riders who wear glasses.
 I hear your mileage may vary (pun always intended) on this, but it is an option to try out if you find yourself struggling to find a helmet for glasses.
-I really think this is because you can take the ‘pressure’ off from time to time by flipping the bottom up.
+You can take the ‘pressure’ off from time to time by flipping the bottom up.

 Best advantage to this Texas rider is that you can get extra airflow if you need it at a stop.